Embattled/zed2nvidia3d/README.md

 Display realtime video collected by zed camera on NVIDIA 3D device.

 This is Yongzhen's graduate design at TYUT.
 Write at 2019.5.
 Upload at 2020.12.
-Language    : C++
+* Language    : C++
-IDE         : Visual Studio 2017 community.
+* IDE         : Visual Studio 2017 community.
-Libary      : OpenCV 3.4.5, ZED SDK 2.8, NVAPI
+* Libary      : OpenCV 3.4.5, ZED SDK 2.8, NVAPI
-Referance   : OpenCV_Samples
+* Referance   : OpenCV_Samples

+* Make sure your host which connect with NVIDIA 3D VISION have appropriate monitor (At least 120HZ support).
 * `4.RunLocal` to run program on your local host, make sure your PC have connected with 3D VISION and ZED.
 * `5.*` is an LAN version, `NetSend` should executed at host which connected with ZED camera, and `NetReceive` should executed at host which connected with NVIDIA 3D VISION.
 * `StereoUnproject` is NVIDIA's 3D VISION demo project, you can get some 3D VISION's profile at here.